JagatPradhan/cloud_buddy/README.md

 # cloud_buddy
-This a repository to be used to learn cloud technologies.
+This a repository to be used to learn cloud technologies and to store all study related scripts, documents, Diagrams etc..

+Cloud Technology Study Path:
+     AWS ---->  GCP ----> Azure